zumero/Elmo/README.md

 # Isn't the GPL incompatible with the App Store?

-Yes, that's why we're using it for now.
+Yes, that's why we're using it (for now).

 Until this implementation matures, we just want this code to be visible, not used.
 We'll revisit licensing issues later.